aleximmer/Laplace/README.md

 and
 effectively dealing with Kronecker factors ([`laplace.matrix`](https://github.com/AlexImmer/Laplace/blob/main/laplace/matrix.py)).

-Finally, the package implements several options to select/specify the subnetwork for `laplace.SubnetLaplace` (as subclasses of ([`laplace.subnetmask.SubnetMask`](https://github.com/AlexImmer/Laplace/blob/main/laplace/subnetmask.py)).
+Finally, the package implements several options to select/specify a subnetwork for `laplace.SubnetLaplace` (as subclasses of [`laplace.subnetmask.SubnetMask`](https://github.com/AlexImmer/Laplace/blob/main/laplace/subnetmask.py).
-Automatic subnetwork selection strategies include: uniformly at random (`laplace.subnetmask.RandomSubnetMask`), by largest parameter magnitudes (`laplace.subnetmask.LargestMagnitudeSubnetMask`) and by largest marginal parameter variances (`laplace.subnetmask.LargestVarianceDiagLaplaceSubnetMask` and `laplace.subnetmask.LargestVarianceSWAGSubnetMask`).
+Automatic subnetwork selection strategies include: uniformly at random (`laplace.subnetmask.RandomSubnetMask`), by largest parameter magnitudes (`LargestMagnitudeSubnetMask`), and by largest marginal parameter variances (`LargestVarianceDiagLaplaceSubnetMask` and `LargestVarianceSWAGSubnetMask`).
-In addition to that, subnetworks can also be specified manually, by listing the names of either the model parameters (`laplace.subnetmask.ParamNameSubnetMask`) or modules (`laplace.subnetmask.ModuleNameSubnetMask`) to perform Laplace inference over.
+In addition to that, subnetworks can also be specified manually, by listing the names of either the model parameters (`ParamNameSubnetMask`) or modules (`ModuleNameSubnetMask`) to perform Laplace inference over.

 ## Extendability
 To extend the laplace package, new `BaseLaplace` subclasses can be designed, for example,